 Fiber laser welding systems optimized for dissimilar metal joining are emerging as an essential tool for the electric vehicles market.
 Fiber lasers utilizing a wobble beam process produce strong and highly uniform weld seams without causing thermal damage to the surrounding materials.
 Key players developing fiber laser systems for battery welding include IPG Photonics (USA) and Trumpf (Germany).

-Toyota are testing autonomous vehicles with fiber laser LiDAR developed by Luminar, a California-based start-up.
+Toyota are testing autonomous vehicles with 1550 nm LiDAR developed by Luminar, a California-based start-up.
 Image source: Toyota Research Institute

-Some fiber laser manufacturers are also preparing to enter the automotive light detection and ranging (LiDAR) market.
+Some fiber laser manufacturers are also entering the automotive light detection and ranging (LiDAR) market.
 Fiber lasers that operate in the 1.5 μm wavelength band are much safer for human vision than the 905 nm diode lasers used in conventional LiDAR systems.
 This eye-safe wavelength enables fiber laser LiDAR to operate at higher powers and offer long-range sensing for autonomous vehicles; superior resolution and full functionality with fewer lasers are additional advantages.
-As the technology is based on an optical fiber, the absence of free-space optics and mechanical components

 Technology consulting company IDTechEx recently published a market report titled Fiber Lasers 2018-2028: Technologies, Opportunities, Markets & Forecasts.
 The report provides a detailed analysis of fiber laser innovations that will have a major impact on the automotive industry within the next decade.
 In an upcoming free webinar on fiber lasers, technology analyst Dr Nilushi Wijeyasinghe provides an overview of the key innovations driving growth in the material processing and sensing market segments.
 IDTechEx forecast the global fiber laser market to reach a size of $8.9 billion in 2028.